Jose-mn/MedBuddy/README.md

-# MedBuddy
+MedBuddy

 MedBuddy is an AI-assisted health consultation platform with a FastAPI backend and static HTML/CSS/JavaScript frontend.
 It provides symptom checking, user authentication with JWT tokens, health tips, and Stripe-based premium plans.

-View the project online:
+View the Project Online

 Frontend: https://med-buddy-delta.vercel.app/